sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

     <!-- border -->![001](017.png)

 9. Go to Get Order Details automation.
-In Excel Cloud Link activity on the right side, under Output Parameters, change the variable name to **Orders**.
+In Excel Cloud Link activity on the right side, under Output Parameters, manually change the variable name to **Orders**.

     <!-- border -->![001](018.png)